 DIFFERENCES BETWEEN ISSUE AND ARGUMENT ESSAY

 The Analytical Writing Assessment (AWA) Section of the GRE contains two writing tasks namely the Issue Essay and the Argument Essay.
 Both of them are allotted 30 minutes each and are scored on a scale of 6 which is where the similarity between them comes to an end.
 The major errors that students commit in this section are due to the confusions that exist between the two Essays.
-GRE Issue Essay and GRE Argument Essay are as different as night and day starting with the basic contrariety that GRE Issue Essay requires your opinions about the given prompt whereas the Argument Essay requires you to validate the authenticity of the given argument without letting your opinions interfere with the task.
+GRE Issue Essay and GRE Argument Essay are as different as night and day starting with the primary contrariety that GRE Issue Essay requires your opinions about the given prompt whereas the Argument Essay requires you to validate the authenticity of the given argument without letting your opinions interfere with the task.

 ISSUE VS ARGUMENT ESSAY - FIRST GLANCE:

 - In an Issue Essay, the debatable topic ( is general in nature and can be from any field, does not require complete knowledge to write about) is given as a statement, your job is to choose a side, stick to it and present it suitably.
-In an Argument essay, the author presents a case with his supporting evidence in the form of a paragraph and your task is to check the soundness of this argument, to effectively critique it.
+In an Argument essay, the author presents a case with his supporting evidence in the form of a paragraph, and your task is to check the soundness of this argument, to effectively critique it.

 - The directions for answering these essays are also different